We want to make it easy for you to know what to do if you’re facing anti-social behaviour (ASB) or other difficult behaviour.

 Graffiti is classed as criminal damage but how it’s dealt with, and who by, will depend on where it’s located and the nature of the graffiti, so this page gives you some useful guidance.

 Many different noises can cause us discomfort.
 This section includes advice on general living sounds, loud music, babies crying, children playing, DIY noise and neighbours shouting or arguing.

 How this is dealt with largely depends on the circumstances and whether threats or criminal damage are involved – find out more about what you can do.

 This may count as ASB if someone is being harassed.
 This page includes some useful advice on what to do at the time, how to raise a concern and how we can support you.

 Our information may help to resolve problems such as abandoned vehicles, obstructive parking, people repairing vehicles or speeding/dangerous driving.

 Verbal abuse or harassment

 Verbal abuse or harassment is a criminal offence.
-If you are experiencing it, find out how you can report it, as well as the support that our housing officers can give you.
+If you are experiencing it, find out how you can report it, as well as the support that our Locality officers can give you.